clarissafuller/regex-tutorial/regex-tutorial.md

 ### Character Escapes

 Character escapes are used to match specific characters that would otherwise be treated as special characters in regular expressions.
-For example, "." is used to match a literal period (.) and "\d" is used to match the digit "d" instead of the special character for a digit.
+For example, "." is used to match a literal period (.), and "\d" is used to match the digit "d" instead of the special character for a digit.

 ## Author

-A short section about the author with a link to the author's GitHub profile (replace with your information and a link to your profile)
+Clarissa Fuller

-a change to possibly push up file name change and start working in the right editor
+email: clarissafuller5@yahoo.com